-Each SSL Certificate works in conjunction with the SSL Key file located in /etc/ssl/private that was produced during the creation of the CSR.
 If the SSL Certificate file is lost, you may be able to request it again (at some expense) from the Certificate Authority.
 If the SSL Key file is lost, the SSL Certificate is useless and a new certificate will need to be issued.
-See section "Safeguarding SSL Keys And Certs" on page 80, for tips on how to prevent this form occurring.
+See section "Safeguarding SSL Keys And Certs" on page106, for tips on how to prevent this from occurring.